romandebruyne/romandebruyne.github.io/README.md

 ### Introduction

 This portfolio is a compilation of notebooks which I created for data science projects, including e.g. Kaggle competitions or mini-projects on Codecademy or Udemy.
-Moreover, it the portfolio contains notebooks related to personal projects.
+Moreover, the portfolio contains notebooks related to personal projects.